Phelan Segur

 2000 92p

 Tasted in August 2006.
-A delicious, hugely aromatic, well-structured wine with a robust approach, strong backbone, and firm finish.
+It is a delicious, hugely aromatic, well-structured wine with a robust approach, strong backbone, and firm finish.

 1999 88p